 Pablo Escobar’s grave is relatively easy to get to.
 The easiest way is to take the Medellín Metro Line A south to Sabaneta station.

 Escobar’s grave is located in Cemetario Jardines Montesacro, which is about a 7-10-minute walk from the Sabaneta metro station.
 You walk west from the metro station until you cross the Autopista.

 Take a left and you’ll soon see the entrance to Cemetario Jardines Montesacro on the right.
 As you enter look for the following sign.

 To the right of this sign is a path that leads to some stairs that take you up to the church on the hill.
 Pablo Escobar’s grave is located on the other side of the church, right next to the church.
 This path will save you time versus walking along the road up the the church.

-In addition, most taxi and Uber drivers in the city will know where Pablo Escobar’s grave is located.
+In addition, many taxi drivers in the city will know where Pablo Escobar’s grave is located.
 Just ask the driver to take you to “Tumba de Pablo Escobar en Cemetario Jardines Montesacro en Itagüí”.

 Pablo Escobar Tours